 NEXT is the begging of story number two.
 I found a booth with antique kanzashi.
-I was bewitched by the basket full of combs, sticks and picks.
-I thought that I read the cost of one of them at $125.00 and I was shocked, but these are things that I really wanted to buy.
+I was bewitched by the basket full of combs, sticks, and picks.
+I thought that I understood the cost of one of them to be $125.00 and I was shocked but these are items that I really wanted to buy.
 Turns out what I thought was a “1” was actually the yen sign.
 A man standing next to me spoke to me in English and started telling me which ones were old and which ones were plastic.
 He then offered to bargain the price for me.

 Here’s my booty, UNH!
 I got all this for $25!

 So this same guy follows me around the flea market and helped me bargain at the next two places.
 He was approximately my age and he shared with me that he was a police officer.
 Cool!
 He then immediately said, “but not the bad kind.”
 I laughed because I hadn’t thought that at all.
 He explained that he was a detective specializing in guns and drugs.
 I gasped!
 “I know who that means you investigate,” I told him, “You have a very dangerous job!!!”
 He laughed but I was impressed.